s9w/font_compare/README.md

 For each font there's a light and dark theme and also the choice between AA (Anti-Aliasing) turned on and off.
 Note that there is no AA available for bitmap fonts as that would make no sense.

-In the **overview** mode you can quickly compare all available fonts and select some for comparison.
+In the **overview** mode you can quickly compare all available fonts with a fixed font size.
+You can select fonts with the checkboxes to mark them for comparison.
 The red/green column is an AA indicator.

- In the **compare** mode the code sample is bigger and there is a wider range of font sizes to chose.
-The screenshot is for the activated font.
-It can be switched quickly by hovering over a font.
+In the **compare** mode the code sample is bigger and there is a wider range of font sizes to chose from.
+The screenshot is for the activated font (red).
+It can be switched quickly between the selections by hovering over them.

-The code sample was chosen to showcase most common characters and common problems with fonts.
+The code sample was chosen to showcase most common characters and problems with fonts.
 The characters in the first line after the alphanumerics are:

 	- the number one
 	- Big i (indiana)